thejstone2002/automated_youtube_channel/README.md

 3. Run `pip install -r requirements.txt`

-4. Get setup and create a Project with the Youtube API: https://developers.google.com/youtube/v3/quickstart/python Be sure to follow it carefully, as it won't work if you don't do this part right.
-Download your OATH file as "secret.json" in your folder.

-5. Run `python3 setup_google.py` and follow the web page that opens up.

-6. Create an instagram account and follow accounts you want to scrape from
+4. Create an instagram account and follow accounts you want to scrape from

-7. Open main.py in a text editor and fill in necessary information
+5. Open main.py in a text editor and fill in necessary information

-8. Run `python3 main.py`
+6. Run `python3 main.py`

-9. Enjoy your fully automated youtube channel! :) Note that for uploading public videos, you have to complete an audit for the Youtube API.
-See the note in the [Google Documentation](https://developers.google.com/youtube/v3/docs/videos/insert)
+7. Enjoy your fully automated meme maker! :) (Note, this does not attempt to upload videos because they are locked as private if the API app has not been audited by YouTube)